piqueserver/piqueserver/report.md

   - Once the proper dependencies were downloaded (automatically into a virtual Python environment), the code ran without errors.

 - **Dependency Documentation:**
-  - The required dependencies exist in a configuration file but are not explicitly stated in the documentation, leading to some confusion.
+  - The required dependencies exist in a configuration file but are not explicitly stated in the documentation.

 ---